i-am-krishh/SignLanguageToSpeech/DEPLOYMENT.md

 ### 3. Environment Configuration

 The `requirements.txt` file in your repository will automatically be used to install dependencies.
-Make sure it includes all necessary packages:
+Make sure it includes all necessary packages and excludes conflicting ones:

 ```
 streamlit>=1.24.0